Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Comparison to complementary results in thermodynamic inference

 \section{Comparison to complementary results in thermodynamic inference}

 There are two qualitatively distinct ways to use the results of the previous section for thermodynamic inference.
 First, for generators with real, distinct eigenvalues or for time intervals $\Delta t$ smaller than a certain threshold, we can exactly determine the generator and hence also the mean entropy production rate and all cycle affinities.
 Second, apart from the case where the eigenvalues of $\GM$ are degenerate, we obtain lower bounds on these thermodynamic quantities even above this threshold by calculating their exact values for each of the finitely many candidate generator matrices.
-In this section, we quantitatively compare these methods to extant results of thermodynamic inference in terms of their timescales and their ability to provide strong bounds on the underlying thermodynamic quantities.
+In this section, we quantitatively compare these methods to extant results of thermodynamic inference in terms of their timescales and their ability to provide strong bounds on the underlying thermodynamic quantities. \re{We consider two such quantities in particular, namely entropy production and cycle affinities, but emphasize that the same approach remains applicable to infer other quantities as well.}